 As mentioned, personality disorders are believed to be underdiagnosed.
 Symptoms of a PD vary from one type of PD to another.
 And there are personality traits that can sometimes be found in a PD.
-Once a medical cause is ruled out a professional will look at the behaviors of the individual.
+Once a medical cause is ruled out, a mental health professional will look at the behaviors of the individual.
 They will specifically look at how they relate to the following areas of that person’s life:

 - Work or school